Optimization reference

 Workspaces

 Workspaces are used to pass along data that is unique to a run and is needed for downstream jobs.
-So, if you are using workflows, a job run earlier in your build might fetch data and then make it available later for jobs that run later in a build.
+A job that runs early in your workflow might fetch data and then make it available later for jobs that run later in that workflow.

 To persist data from a job and make it available to downstream jobs via the attach_workspace